sh-ryl/AAMAS25_AR/README.md

 Code is adapted from *Multi-Agent Intention Recognition and Progression*, by Michael Dann, Yuan Yao, Natasha Alechina, Brian Logan, Felipe Meneguzzi and John Thangarajah.

+Feel free to email Sheryl at sheryl.mantik@student.rmit.edu.au if you have any issues getting the code to run.

 ## Installing the Requirements

-Feel free to email Sheryl at sheryl.mantik@student.rmit.edu.au if you have any issues getting the code to run.
+Code is tested on Python 3.9.4.
+Required packages can be found under 'requirements.txt'.

 ## Model Training